Royalty Pharma plc (RPRX) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RPRX starting from RIGGS RORY B, who sale 19,990 shares at the price of $42.07 back on Dec 09.
-After this action, RIGGS RORY B now owns 136,722 shares of Royalty Pharma plc, valued at $840,939 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RPRX starting from Lloyd George W., who sale 25,000 shares at the price of $37.27 back on Feb 23.
+After this action, Lloyd George W. now owns 325,000 shares of Royalty Pharma plc, valued at $931,658 using the latest closing price.

-Giuliani Mario Germano, the Director of Royalty Pharma plc, sale 84,302 shares at $43.15 during a trade that took place back on Dec 05, which means that Giuliani Mario Germano is holding 7,795,072 shares at $3,637,463 based on the most recent closing price.
+Urist Marshall, the EVP, Research & Investments of Royalty Pharma plc, sale 23,333 shares at $37.30 during a trade that took place back on Feb 22, which means that Urist Marshall is holding 46,667 shares at $870,239 based on the most recent closing price.

 Stock Fundamentals for RPRX